sagemath/trac_to_gh/Issue 1369.md

 # Issue 1369: fix a bug introduced in #787 -- algorithm for computing quotient was sometimes wrong.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1369

 Original creator: was